sc222rb/PartOrderPro/README.md

 #### 1. Problem Statement

-Inefficiencies in parts ordering and inventory management in the manufacturing industry are significant factors that reduce productivity.
+Inefficiencies in inventory management in the manufacturing industry are significant factors that reduce productivity.
 Based on an analysis using Perplexity to grasp the latest industry trends and challenges, the following issues were identified:

 - **Complexity in Inventory Management**: Constant changes in inventory levels make management challenging, often leading to overordering or shortages.
 - **Order Errors Causing Production Delays**: Insufficient inventory forecasting results in order mistakes, increasing the risk of production delays.